yergios/lens.nvim/README.md

 -- Remove a highlight by the key returned above. lens.remove_highlight(key)

+-- Pin a highlight from the current visual or select selection.
+Exits visual mode on completion. lens.add_highlight_from_visual()

 -- Remove the highlight that covers the current cursor position. lens.remove_highlight_at_cursor()